 How do we make sense of the violence and injustice and also make space for the wonder and beauty?
 If you’ve heard me ask these questions before, that’s because they’re life-long questions for me, always at the center of what I do, as a mother, an activist, a coach, teacher and writer.

-I think it’s our human challenge and responsibility to ask these questions and show up fully for the world.
+I believe it’s our human challenge and responsibility to ask these questions and show up fully for the world.

 But how to do that without getting overwhelmed or without tipping the see-saw to one side or the other?

-And how do we manage our consumption of the media, which often has not interest in balance, but instead wants to be as sensational as possible?
+And how do we manage our consumption of the media, which often is not interested in balance, but instead wants to be as sensational as possible?

 The question for me is not: how much do I want to know, but where can my knowledge translate into positive good?